NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/SlicerHeart/README.md

 ## Approach and Plan

 1. Create project page that provides good overview of the project
-1. 5-minute presentation on Monday
+1. Overview presentation on Monday
-1. Longer presentation (if PI is available and there is confirmed interest/available time slow)
+1. Presentation/discussion of any details depending on interest

 ## Progress and Next Steps

-1. Create project page (WIP)
+1. Create project page
 2. Confirm presentation/demo schedule

 # Illustrations